cpzielke/csc309-ocp-templatemethod-lab/README.md

       * git remote add origin https://github.com/<your_user>/<your_new_repo>.git
       * git branch -M main
       * git push -u origin main
    * Add me to your GH repo so I can access your solution later.
-My GH username: bcdasilv
+My GH username: bklingen-calpoly
 2. Start working on the code (move to next section).

 ## Making the situation worse...